-HAGC's financial statements and all books and records on which they are based must accurately reflect the Company's transactions.
-All disbursements and receipts must be properly authorized and recorded.
-Employees must record and report financial information accurately.
-Reimbursable business expenses must be reasonable, accurately reported and supported by receipts.
+HAGC's financial statements and all books and records on which they are based must accurately reflect the HAGC's transactions.
+All disbursements and receipts shall be properly authorized and recorded.

+Employees shall record and report financial information accurately.
+Reimbursable business expenses shall be reasonable, accurately reported and supported by receipts.

-Those responsible for handling or disbursing funds must assure that all transactions are executed as authorized and recorded to permit financial statements in accord with Generally Accepted Accounting Principles.
+Employees responsible for handling or disbursing funds shall ensure that all transactions are executed as authorized and recorded to permit financial statements in accordance with Generally Accepted Accounting Principles (GAAP).